GothicVRProject/GothicVR/README.md

 ## FAQ

 **Q: Why do you use an external framework to parse Gothic assets?**
-A: phoenix is a full Gothic asset parser and already used by OpenGothic which is feature complete to work with Gothic1, Gothic2, and Gothic2 the Night of the Raven.
+A: phoenix is a full Gothic asset parser and already used by OpenGothic.
+It is feature complete and works with Gothic1, Gothic2, and Gothic2 the Night of the Raven assets.
 Why reinventing the wheel? ¯\_(ツ)_/¯

-**Q: Why do you use integrate phoenix as shared library (DLL)?**
+**Q: Why do you integrate phoenix as shared library (DLL) instead of using its code directly?**
 A: As phoenix is written in C++, we need a way to communicate with C#.
 The way to go is shared libraries as they can be used within C# via _DllImport_.